In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

-The Summer Infant 3D Lite is an inexpensive, lightweight umbrella stroller in our best travel stroller review.
+The Summer Infant 3D Lite is an inexpensive, lightweight umbrella stroller in our travel stroller review.
 This stroller is lightweight, has an umbrella fold, includes a shoulder carry strap, and a nap-worthy recline.
 However, that is where the good times end, in our opinion.
 The 3D Lite is a hard-to-use option with double-action brakes, rough harness webbing, and a hard-to-access storage bin.
 It is harder to push and turn, and the canopy is so small and floppy it isn't protecting anyone from anything.
 Despite the reasonable price tag and brand name recognition, we don't think it is a good choice for any purpose, even if your budget is tight.

 REASONS TO BUY